OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ###### Using radare2

-r2 is composed by several utilities.
-All of them can be called from r2 but you can call directly the binaries you need for specific tasks without loading the entire framework.
+r2 is a set of small command-line utilities that can be used together or idenpendently.
+Utilities like `rabin2`, `rasm2`, `rahash2`, `radiff2`, `rafind2`, `ragg2`, `rarun2`, `rax2`, and of course `radare2`.

 You can use `rafind2` to read strings directly from the encoded AndroidManifest.xml.
 Use this to list permissions, activities, providers, services, receivers and other information stored in AndroidManifest.xml

 ```shell
 # Permissions